gl-inet/docs3.x/docs/setup/gl-e750/internet.md

 Some SIM cards may need to be activated the first time you use them, so please activate them in your phone before using them in your router.

-Please turn off the router first, insert the SIM card, and then turn it on again.
+We recommend to turn off the router first, insert the SIM card, and then turn it on again.

 Normally, when the router is powered on, after a while, it will automatically recognize the SIM card and establish a connection.